RuleWorld/bionetgen/bng2/README_FIRST.txt

 script a few times.
 If a test passes most of the time, it is probably OK.
 Single tests may be run by passing the model basename as argument.

+TROUBLESHOOTING:
+If you see the message "ABORT: Could not find executable run_network".
+Try setting the environment variable "BNGPATH" to the root directory of your BioNetGen installation.
+Under bash-like shells, this is done by typing:
+"export BNGPATH=<bngpath>", where <bngpath> is the root directory of BNG.

 --
-Last modified 6 April 2012 for release 2.2.0-testing
+Last modified 24 April 2012 for release 2.2.0-testing